hanpari/sovereign/source/02/052_drama.md

 "Repair the wheelchair?"

-Confused, Gromov realized that Andrey and Samara started loudly to laugh as if they were sharing some private joke.
+Confused, Gromov realized that Andrey and Samara started to laugh loudly as if they were sharing some private joke.

 "You guys know each other?"

 "Well, sort of."
-Samara wiped off the tears of laughter.
+Samara wiped off the  out of her cheeks.
 "Excuse me, captain.
 I am sooo sorry."

 "You don't seem too sorry to me.
 May I know what's happening here?"

 "This is a secret," retorted Andrey.
 "You treated me like a mental, Sava.
 Now it's my turn for a little revenge.
 You will never know what happened between this fine lady and me.
 No one will ever tell you.
 Mystery of the universe stays closed before your very eyes, which will haunt you to the last breath."

-Gromov sighed and turned to Samara.
+Gromov sighed, turning to Samara.
 "If I understand correctly, the wheelchair of your aunt has broken, so you called Andrey.
 Have you met him before?"

 Even though Andrey tried to hush Samara vehemently, she disregarded him and led Gromov outside, to a  garden, in which the flowers had begun blossoming.